 1. Non-Cash Expenses

 Depreciation and other non-cash expenses are not included in operating costs.
 Depreciation is the loss in the value of assets over time, yet it does not result in a direct cash outflow.
-Although it reduces taxable income, it has no direct influence on cash flow, making it important to include when analyzing a company’s overall financial health.
+Although it reduces taxable income, it has no direct influence on cash flow, making it important to include it when analyzing a company’s overall financial health.

 2. Exclusion of Non-Operating Items

-Non-operating expenses such as interest and investment losses are excluded from operating costs.
+Non-operating expenses, such as interest and investment losses, are excluded from operating costs.
 These costs, while vital to the company’s financial performance, are not part of the main business operations.
 As a result, operating costs may not accurately reflect a company’s overall financial picture, especially if non-operating expenses are high.

 How Do Operating Costs Affect Profit?